-- It is physical contact, similar to hockey.
+- It has physical contact, similar to hockey.

 - The positions are similar to soccer, where there is a goalie(1), defenseman(3), midfielders(3), and forwards(3) (called "attack" in lacrosse).

-- Similar to hockey, players where helmets, shoulder pads, arm pads, hockey type gloves, and rib protectors for protection as it is legal to hit (make contact) with players with position of the ball or within 5 yards of a loose ball.
+- Similar to hockey, players wear helmets, shoulder pads, arm pads, hockey type gloves, and rib protectors for protection as it is legal to hit (make contact) with players with possession of the ball or within 5 yards of a loose ball.

 If you have questions that have not been answered above, please ask!!
 Nothing is considered a stupid question, okay, maybe a few, but please ask anyways...
 We will immediately respond with an answer and potentially post it to this page so others can learn from the Q/A as well.